uwidia/EIHR-PROT/README.md

 1. preprocessing
 2. ESM embedding extraction
-3. graph shard creation
+3. Homology database construction

 That order is not optional.
-Graph shards depend on the ESM manifest, and the graph builder assumes the alignment produced by the embedding stage.
+Homology shard creation depends on the ESM manifest, and the graph builder assumes the alignment produced by the embedding stage.

 ---